tnballo/high-assurance-rust/src/chp4/attack_2.md

 In the context of binary exploitation, we can think of exploits as malicious behavior that's a strict subset[^ExpSub] of Undefined Behavior (UB).

-* **Note:** For exploitation generally, outside of memory safety violations, there may be no subset relation.
+For exploitation generally, outside of memory safety violations, there may be no subset relation.
 Perhaps the malicious set only intersects the UB set and the actual set (three overlapping circles, without two concentric).

-  * Example exploit: path/directory traversal[^DirTrav].
-In a client-server context, returning a file when a path is requested is arguably defined, intended behavior.
-But if that file isn't one that should be exposed to a less-trusted client - we may have a critical vulnerability.
+  * Example exploit: **path/directory traversal**[^DirTrav].
+In a client-server context, returning a file by path is defined, intended behavior.
+But a sensitive file is exposed to a less-trusted client - we may have a critical vulnerability.

-  * What is a path traversal attack, exactly?
+What is a path traversal attack, exactly?
 OWASP offers a clear definition[^DirTrav], excerpt:

 > By manipulating variables that reference files with "dot-dot-slash (../)" sequences and its variations or by using absolute file paths, it may be possible to **access arbitrary files** and directories stored on [the] file system including **application source code** or **configuration** and critical **system files**...